-Two ambitious young agriculturists are looking forward to global travel thanks to a scholarship run by Reaseheath College in Nantwich and the Cheshire Agricultural Society.
+Two ambitious young agriculturists are looking forward to global travel thanks to a scholarship run by Reaseheath College and the Cheshire Agricultural Society.

-“I would like to thank Reaseheath College and the Cheshire Agricultural Society for giving me the opportunity to further my knowledge and interests.”
+“I’d like to thank Reaseheath College and the Cheshire Agricultural Society for giving me this opportunity.”

 Presenting the awards, Reaseheath’s Principal and CEO Marcus Clinton commented that he was delighted that the college continued to offer the travel scholarship in partnership with the Cheshire Agricultural Society as it gave young people a fantastic opportunity to carry out research which would benefit the county’s farming communities.

 Cheshire Agricultural Society Treasurer Keith Thomas said that both recipients had been outstanding candidates and had shown the drive, ambition and desire to seek out new information and technology which they would share with a wider audience.

 The John Platt scholarship is in memory of John Platt, a former Chair of Reaseheath Governors and former Chairman, President and Honorary Life Warden of the Cheshire Agricultural Society.
 For further details see www.reaseheath.ac.uk/john-platt-scholarship